villaindotlove/mtgrandom/README.md

    - `--card-names-file`: File with card names.
    - `--atomic-cards-file`: Path to AtomicCards.json.
    - `--number-of-cards-to-generate`: Number of cards to generate.
    - `--llm-model`: LLM model to use.
+NOT YET IMPLEMENTED.
    - `--graphics-model`: Graphics model to use.
+NOT YET IMPLEMENTED.

 3. **Execution**: